-- Retro-commissioning (a systematic approach to optimizing building performance by identifying potential improvements to building systems and operations) has been shown to yield cost-effective energy savings of 5% to 20% with a typical payback of 2 years or less.11 - Lighting controls can create savings of up to 75% of uncontrolled lighting.
-12 - CFLs can create a 60% reduction in Energy usage over incandescent lamps.
-13 - Energy-efficient light commercial HVAC equipment can use up to 10% less energy than conventional equipment.
-14 - A DOE case-study indicates that implementing low-cost retro-fits and maintenance improvements, along with using control systems can reduce water consumption by up to 35%.15
+- Retro-commissioning (a systematic approach to optimizing building performance by identifying potential improvements to building systems and operations) has been shown to yield cost-effective energy savings of 5% to 20% with a typical payback of 2 years or less. - Lighting controls can create savings of up to 75% of uncontrolled lighting. - CFLs can create a 60% reduction in Energy usage over incandescent lamps. - Energy-efficient light commercial HVAC equipment can use up to 10% less energy than conventional equipment. - A DOE case-study indicates that implementing low-cost retro-fits and maintenance improvements, along with using control systems can reduce water consumption by up to 35%. - Traffic signals that use LED can use 80%to 90% less energy than conventional signals. - Conversion of streetlights to LEDs provides a 67% energy savings and reduced long term maintenance cost.